damianhakert/damianhakert.github.io/source/posts/2016-09-26-infrastructure-update.html.md

 As a Lead of Infrastructure, my job is to make [GitLab.com][gitlab] run fast.

-Lately, it'e been a challenge.
+Lately, it's been a challenge.
 Why?
 We are hitting scale, adding 1.5 terabyes of git repos a week!
-It's an interesting to problem to have.
+It's an interesting problem to have.
 We have to store this information somewhere and make sure that while we're gaining data and users, GitLab.com keeps working fine.

 A large part of the issue we're running into as we scale is that there is little or no documentation